rulidor/Distributed-Systems-Parser/README.md

      java -jar LocalApp.jar <inputFilePath> <outputFilePath> <n> <terminate>

 ### usage:
-      inputFileName - path of the input file (with .txt extension). outputFileName - path of the output html file. (with .html extension). n - workers files ratio (max files per worker). terminate - optional parameter, which indicates whether or not the application should terminate the manager at the end.
+      inputFilePath - path of the input file (with .txt extension). outputFilePath - path of the output html file. (with .html extension). n - workers files ratio (max files per worker). terminate - optional parameter, which indicates whether or not the application should terminate the manager at the end.